 In 2017, I began to think about what I wanted to do after I retired from the Portland Police Bureau.
 I never saw myself spending my golden years watching daytime TV and playing shuffleboard and bingo.
 Because of how life coaching had helped me, and because many people told me that I have a gift for empathizing with others and would make a great coach myself, I decided to do just that and pay it forward.
 My prayer is that I can be a light for others.

 So there you have it!
 I marvel at how far I’ve come from that little ranch community on the most remote group of islands in the world — a place that will always be home to me.
 I’ve never thought of myself as being any better or more special than anyone else — but it took a long time and many struggles to accept that I’m not any less special than anyone else.

-If what I’ve shared resonates with you, and you feel you need help becoming the best version of yourself that you can be, I’d be honored if you’d sign up for a complimentary session to see if we might be a good fit for each other.
+If what I’ve shared resonates with you, and if you feel you need help becoming the best version of yourself that you can be, I’d be honored if you’d sign up for a complimentary session to see if we might be a good fit for each other.
 In any case, I wish you the best, and that you achieve your wildest dreams — because you deserve it!